kevin-pek/dsa3101-deployment/README.md

 Once all containers are running the frontend app should now be accessible on port 3000.
 See `docker-compose.yml` for the port mappings for each service.
 Alternatively, you can also clone the frontend and backend repos separately and run them manually.
 See their respective repos for more information.

-Should you wish to make any changes in the frontend/backend repositories, you can edit them within the `frontend` and `backend` servers and push/pull any changes within this repo.
+Should you wish to make any changes in the frontend/backend repositories, you can edit them within the `frontend` and `backend` directories and push/pull any changes within this repo.